mosip/mosip-infra/deployment/sandbox-v2/utils/onboard/user/README.md

 1. Add user to MasterDB

 ## JSON
-See example JSONs for user.
-In column `role` specify roles separated by space.
+See example JSONs in `data/` folder.

 ## Config
 1. Set the `server` url in `config.py`